buildpacks/spec/buildpack.md

 ### Provided by the Lifecycle

+#### Layer Paths

-The following environment variables MUST be set by the lifecycle during the build and launch phases in order to make buildpack dependencies accessible.
+The following layer path environment variables MUST be set by the lifecycle during the build and launch phases in order to make buildpack dependencies accessible.

 During the build phase, each variable designated for build MUST contain absolute paths of all previous buildpacks’ `<layers>/<layer>/` directories that are designated for build.